silasalves/pynuitrack/README.md

 # pynuitrack

-**pynuitrak** is a python wrapper for Nuitrack skeleton tracking library.
+**pynuitrak** is a simple Python wrapper for Nuitrack skeleton tracking library.
+It is intended to be an easy-to-use interface for the Nuitrack library, and thus do not necessarily implements the very same classes as the Nuitrack C++ SDK.

 > **Important:** Although this wrapper is free software, Nuitrack _is not_.
 > You can acquire a _trial_ or _pro_ license at